capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 pip install flask
 pip install flask_ask
 ```

+**There is currently a bug with the Python module _openssl.
+This is being worked on.**

 (Note, installing boto3 is optional and should already function on AWS Lambda.
 However, it has been stated here for completeness.)